-Erik Alvar is an active touring musician and rising educator currently pursuing a master’s degree in classical bass performance while working as a graduate assistant to the jazz program at the University of Florida.
+Erik Alvar is an active touring musician and rising educator that recently completed a master’s degree in classical bass performance while working as a graduate assistant to the jazz program at the University of Florida.
 Alvar holds a bachelor’s degree in commercial music from Florida State University where he also studied business, jazz bass, and classical bass.
 After earning an undergraduate degree Alvar moved to Nashville, Tennessee for three years where he kept a full time recording and touring schedule spending an average of 200 days a year on the road.

 Although Alvar’s primary instrument is upright bass, he hosts a full teaching studio of bass guitar, mandolin, fiddle, guitar, banjo, ukulele, and mountain dulcimer students.
 All of these he learned while touring the country with bands of every style, many to the proficiency of placing at regional contests such as the 2017 Florida Folk Festival old time banjo contest where Alvar took third place.